shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 Use **Filter by workspace** at the top to limit the list to one workspace.

 ![Approver assignments – OLS and RLS tabs](screenshots/64_approver_assignments.png)

+*Screen: Approver assignments — OLS and RLS tabs with Filter by workspace.*

 ---